 Read this guide to understand the role of an EHO and prepare for your food business's inspection.

 WHAT WE'LL COVER

-EHO means Environmental Health Officer.
+EHO stands for Environmental Health Officer.
 An EHO is a government-appointed employee tasked to ensure businesses' compliance with environmental codes to protect public health and the environment.

 An EHO can be appointed from a federal, state, or local level to examine businesses.
 The EHO's task includes ensuring that companies manage their waste and that their activities do not negatively affect the environment and the public.

-An Environmental Health Officer's main job is to protect public health from the potential hazards present in their environment.
+An Environmental Health Officer's main job is to protect public health from the potential health hazards present in their environment.
 To do this, they perform on-site inspections of businesses.
-The EHO conducts such inspections to ensure that your business operates based on the approved Food Law Code of Practice.

 Under each interpretation of the Food Law Code of Practice in the countries of the UK, EHOs are given powers such as the following: